 The examination is carried out at the practice, seated in front of the device, much like a standard eye examination.
 Pupil dilation is not required.
 You are simply asked to fixate on a light point and remain still for a few seconds.

 The machine projects luminous rings onto the cornea and analyzes the way they are reflected.
 The data are then processed by software that generates several maps (curvature, elevation, and sometimes thickness depending on the device).
-Julien Gozlan, M.D. interprets these maps to verify that the cornea is regular, stable, and well-centered before cataract surgery.
+Dr Julien Gozlan interprets these maps to verify that the cornea is regular, stable, and well-centered before cataract surgery.

 Topography: what elements are actually assessed before cataract surgery?